 I think we’re being watched…

 While exploring the property on our first evening, we noticed we were being followed.
 Strange – why should we be watched so closely?
 Were we doing something wrong?
 Walking in a place we shouldn’t be?
 Either way, this four-foot kangaroo wasn’t leaving us alone.
-Having pet wild kangaroos before, we figured that this fellow was also rescued, and may be looking for some human companionship.
+Having pet wild kangaroos in Warrumbungle National Park, we figured that this fellow was also rescued, and may be looking for some human companionship.
 (By the way – Kingbilli also serves as an animal sanctuary…it keeps getting better)!
 But not being familiar with kangaroo-body-language, we had trouble interpreting his scratching at the ground, peeing all over the place, and other gestures that smacked of a territorial claim.
 So we gave our grey furry friend a wide berth and continued on.

 Later in the evening after we had settled in for the night, the same kangaroo was on our front door.
 He would lean on the glass door with his front paws and balance on his tail, lifting his giant feet off the ground, making like he might smash the glass.
 He continued to pee everywhere, and even started to upset our wood pile.
 Knowing a kangaroo’s strength, we understood that he could punch through the window easily enough if he wanted to, and we were increasingly weary of this unfamiliar body language.